Optimized Coefficient of performance of Power law dissipative Carnot like Refrigerator: Power law dissipative Carnot-like Refrigerator

 \begin{itemize} \item Isothermal expansion: During this process, the working substance is in contact with the cold reservoir at a lower temperature $T_{c}$ for a time interval $t_{c}$.
 In this process there is an exchange of $Q_{c}$ amount of heat between the working substance and the cold reservoir and the variation of entropy is given as \cite{yhu},

-where $\Delta {S^{ir}_{c}}$ is the irreversible entropy production. \item Adiabatic Expansion: Due to the non-adiabatic dissipation, there is an increase in entropy during this adiabatic expansion process.
+where $\Delta {S^{ir}_{c}}$ is the irreversible entropy production.
+Here we used the convention that heat flow in to system is taken as positive. \item Adiabatic Expansion: Due to the non-adiabatic dissipation, there is an increase in entropy during this adiabatic expansion process.
 The irreversible entropy production during the time interval $t_{c} < t < t_{c} + t_{a}$ is denoted by,

-where $S_{b}$ and $S_{c}$ denotes the entropy at the instant $t_{b}$ and $t_{c}$, respectively. \item Isothermal Compression: Now the the working substance is in contact with the high temperature ($T_{h}$) hot reservoir for the time period $t_{c}+ t_{a} < t < t_{c} + t_{a}+t_{h}$ with the exchange of $Q_{h}$ amount of heat between the working substance and the hot reservoir.
+where $S_{a}$ and $S_{c}$ denotes the entropy at the instant $t_{c}+ t_{a}$ and $t_{c}$, respectively. \item Isothermal Compression: Now the the working substance is in contact with the high temperature ($T_{h}$) hot reservoir for the time period $t_{c}+ t_{a} < t < t_{c} + t_{a}+t_{h}$ with the exchange of $Q_{h}$ amount of heat between the working substance and the hot reservoir.
 The variation of entropy is given as,

 where $\Delta S^{ir}_{h} $ being the irreversible entropy production. \item Adiabatic Compression: In the process of adiabatic compression during the time interval $t_{c}+ t_{a} +t_{h} < t < t_{c} + t_{a}+t_{h} +t_{b}$, the working substance is removed from the hot reservoir and now the entropy production due to non-adiabatic dissipation is given by,